Harry Stoke Early Records

 Contents:

-Henry de Stok and Edith his wife, and William their son, of sixteen acres of
+son of Henry de Stok and Edith his wife, and William their son, of

 Witn.
 Elyas de Filtone, John de Alcleye, John de Brokenburwe.